Pharmaceuticals, consumers & control in South and East Asia, c.1900-1945

 - Society: How were ideas about cocaine and its consumers formed among scientists and doctors, among officials and diplomats, and in society more generally?

 James Mills, PI and Professor of Modern History.
-Writing the history of cocaine in south Asia.
+Writing the history of cocaine in South Asia.

 Ian Baker, PhD student researching intoxicants and psychoactive substances in South-East Asia.

-Yun Huang, PhD student researching intoxicants and psychoactive substances in China.
+Eva Ward, PhD student researching intoxicants and psychoactive substances in China.

 Arjo Roersch Van Der Hoogte, RA researching British, Dutch, German and Swiss pharmaceutical companies.